 - Spray the soil about 5 to 8 times, until they turn darker.

 - After the seeds have been planted, provide them with 8 hours of sunlight at a minimum.
 To make things easier, move the planting pots near a window.
+Along with other herbs in your window garden.

 - Place the pots in a location where the temperature is around 70 degrees Fahrenheit.